Disability Arts Online (DAO)

 My sonnet Plight was published in the Lapidus’s Spring 2019 Journal.

-As indicated above a substantial rewrite of my DAO haibun essay ‘what attracts me to poetry’ is due to be published in the forthcoming Lapidus Journal.
+A substantial rewrite of my DAO haibun essay ‘What Attracts Me To Poetry’ was published in the Lapidus Magazine in 2022.
 My thanks to Francesca Baker and her word limit idea.
 And to Lapidus (do check them out, a very positive writing organisation for wellbeing – https://lapidus.org.uk/ )

 The Writers’ Cafe magazine